Fascinating Irish Kings and Queens Who Changed History

 The 1975 Puck Fair – You can spot King Puck at 0:07 seconds!

-The origin of the festival is lost to time, but it dates back to at least the 1600s and is likely much older, even dating back to pagan times.
-The Puck Fair is still celebrated in Killorglin each year, and the statue of King Puck that stands in the town makes sure that in the time between each festival, no one forgets who is really king.
+The origin of the festival is lost to time, but it dates back to at least the 1600s and is likely much older, potentially dating back to pagan times.
+The Puck Fair is celebrated in Killorglin each year, and the statue of King Puck that stands in the town ensures that in the time between each festival, no one forgets who is really king.